Skip to Content

 With the IFS project Iwi/hapū contributed to a collaborative stakeholder process as well as carrying out independent research.
 Iwi/hapū projects are: (i) Monitoring the Oroua River water quality (Ngati Kauwhata led by Taiao Raukawa Trust) (ii) Co-management of the Manawatu River (Rangitaane o Manawatu) (iii) Impacts of siltation and water quality flowing from the Manawatu River on coastal ecosystems (Muaupoko Tribal Authority).

-A post-graduate applied ecological economics paper has been run in association with the IFS project for three years.
-In this paper students learn Ecological Economics tools and concepts and get the opportunity to work alongside faculty and stakeholders to develop skills in synthesizing innovative solutions for the Manawatu River Catchment.
+A post-graduate applied ecological economics paper where students learn Ecological Economics tools and concepts and get the opportunity to work alongside faculty and stakeholders to develop skills in synthesizing innovative solutions.

 Page authorised by Web Content Manager